Samuel More

-Samuel More (1593–1662) was an English man who was at the centre of two historical incidents in 17th-century England.
-In the first, he arranged for the removal of his children to the New World aboard the Mayflower; later, during the English Civil War, a garrison under his command was massacred by besieging forces.
+Samuel More (1593–1662) was an English landowner known for his involvement in two significant historical events: the controversial removal of his children aboard the Mayflower; in 1620, and his active role as a Parliamentarian during the English Civil War.

-Samuel's father, Richard More, was master of Linley, an estate near Bishop’s Castle close to the Welsh border.
+Samuel's father, Richard More, was master of Linley, an estate near Bishop's Castle close to the Welsh border.
 Samuel married his cousin Katherine More, whose father, Jasper More, was master of Larden, a 1,000-acre estate between Much Wenlock and Ludlow in Shropshire.

 The mystery of why Samuel More sent his children on the dangerous journey on the Mayflower was not explained until 1959, when Jasper More, a descendant of Samuel, prompted by his genealogist friend, Sir Anthony Wagner, searched his attic and discovered a 1622 document which detailed the adultery of the children's mother, Katherine More.
 That admission led Samuel to believe that the children were not his offspring.
 In 1616, Samuel accused his wife Katherine of adultery and bearing four children with Jacob Blakeway, a neighbour.
 Under his father's direction, Samuel removed the four children from their home.
-Four years later, without their mother's knowledge, they were transported to the New World aboard the Pilgrim Fathers' ship the Mayflower, in the guardianship of other passengers.
+Four years later, without their mother's knowledge, they were transported to the New World aboard the Pilgrim Fathers' ship, the Mayflower, in the guardianship of other passengers.
 Only one of the children survived the hardships of the first winter in Plymouth.

 Marriage

-Jasper More's sons died, leaving no male heir.
-The estates were held in an entail whereby inheritance was restricted to male heirs, but Samuel's father, Richard, paid 600 pounds to Jasper More in the marriage settlement, so there must have been clear title.
-It was arranged that Katherine would marry her cousin and indeed, on 4 February 1610 (Old Style), Katherine, 25, the last unmarried daughter of Jasper, married her 17-year-old cousin, Samuel More.
+Jasper More had no surviving male heir, leaving his estates under an entail restricting inheritance to male descendants.
+However, Samuel More's father, Richard More, paid £600 to Jasper More as part of the marriage settlement, securing clear title to the estates.
+Subsequently, an arrangement was made for Jasper's daughter Katherine to marry her cousin Samuel More.
+On 4 February 1610 (Old Style), Katherine More, aged 25 and Jasper's last unmarried daughter, married her 17-year-old cousin Samuel More.

-At some point during this time, Samuel began working in London as secretary to Lord Zouche, privy councillor, diplomat and courtier.
-Over the next four years, Katherine bore four children: Elinor, baptised 24 May 1612; Jasper, baptised 8 August 1613; Richard, baptised 13 November 1614; and Mary, baptised 16 April 1616.
-All were baptised at St James' parish church in Shipton, Shropshire.
-All were registered with Samuel More as their father.
+Samuel subsequently took employment in London as secretary to Lord Zouche, a Privy Councillor, diplomat, and courtier.
+Between 1612 and 1616, Samuel and Katherine had four children, all baptized at St James' Parish Church in Shipton, Shropshire: Elinor (baptized 24 May 1612), Jasper (baptized 8 August 1613), Richard (baptized 13 November 1614), and Mary (baptized 16 April 1616).
+Official baptismal records listed Samuel More as the children's father.